Blake Mazza

 Blake Mazza (born December 8, 1998) is an American college football placekicker.
 He previously played for the SMU, Washington State Cougars, and the Arkansas Razorbacks.

-High school career
+Early life

 Mazza attended Plano Senior High School in Plano, Texas.
 Coming out of high school, he was rated as a five-star recruit and the 12th best placekicker for the class of 2017 by Chris Sailer Kicking.